bonitr02/azure_flask_deployment/README.md

 # Azure and Flask Deployment - HHA 504 Week 2

 ## Python Code
-1. From the WK2/flaskapp_0 file, utilize the app.py, requirements.txt, and templates folders in the shell environment
+1. From the WK2/flaskapp_0 file, utilize the app.py, requirements.txt, and templates folders in the google shell environment

    The app.py file uses flask to create a template for an html website
 2. Import flask and pandas